 By Dr. John Saw, Chief Technology Officer, Sprint

-Rankings based on the RootMetrics US National (1H 2016), 125 Metro (1H 2016), Tucson (July 2016), Knoxville (July 2016), Colorado Springs (July 2016), and Cincinnati (July 2016) RootScore® Reports.
-Tested with best commercially available smartphones on 4 national mobile networks across all available network types.
-Your experiences may vary.
-The RootMetrics award is not an endorsement of Sprint.
-Visit www.rootmetrics.com for more details.
+Rankings based on RootMetrics US National, 50 State, & 125 Metro RootScore Reports (1H and 2H 2016) for mobile performance as tested on best available plans and devices on 4 mobile networks across all available network types.
+Your experience may vary.
+The RootMetrics awards are not an endorsement of Sprint.
+Visit www.rootmetrics.com.